mrog/openwebrx-rtl-sdr-blog/README.md

    or [download a .zip file](https://docs.github.com/en/repositories/working-with-files/using-files/downloading-source-code-archives) and unzip it.
 2. `cd` to the directory containing the code.
-3. Run `start.sh`.
+3. Run `./start.sh`.
 This might take a while the first time (or when a new version of OpenWebRx+ has been released) because it will download and build stuff.
 4. (Optional) If you didn't already create an admin user, now would be a good time.
-Run `create_admin_user.sh` and provide the new admin user's password when asked for it.
+Run `./create_admin_user.sh` and provide the new admin user's password when asked for it.

 That's all there is to getting up and running!
 Docker will create subdirectories named `etc` and `settings` for all the OpenWebRx+ settings.

-To stop OpenWebRx+, run `stop.sh`.
+To stop OpenWebRx+, run `./stop.sh`.

 ## Image Distribution